rockysnow7/rockysnow7.github.io/posts/misc/epq.md

 ### Footnotes and Further Reading

-[^1]: El Ajedrecista was an automaton capable of playing three-piece endgames perfectly: [https://en.wikipedia.org/wiki/El_Ajedrecista](https://en.wikipedia.org/wiki/El_Ajedrecista).
+[^1]: El Ajedrecista was an automaton capable of playing three-piece endgames perfectly: <https://en.wikipedia.org/wiki/El_Ajedrecista>.
 [^2]: The minimax search builds a *search tree*, and so to remove positions we must *prune* the tree.
 [^3]: An algorithm is just a set of instructions which, when completed, gives some result.
 For example, a cake recipe is an algorithm for making cake.
 [^4]: [Weissman score](https://en.wikipedia.org/wiki/Weissman_score)
 [^5]: [A Fictional Compression Metric Moves Into the Real World](https://spectrum.ieee.org/a-madefortv-compression-metric-moves-to-the-real-world#toggle-gdpr)
+[^6]: ProbCut - Chessprogramming wiki.
+2022.
+ProbCut - Chessprogramming wiki.
+[ONLINE] Available at: <https://www.chessprogramming.org/ProbCut>.